 Despite this, the thrilling reality is that we continue to experience greater and more frequent signs of leopard activity on Kariega Game Reserve, together with some sightings.
 Leopards are now legally protected and the general landscape is more leopard-friendly.
 In addition to state-owned conservation areas, an increased number of private game reserves has greatly expanded the amount of protected land.
 As one of the oldest private game reserves, Kariega has helped in providing refuge for the Cape Leopard, and is proud to form part of the vast and ever-expanding area of protected land in the Eastern Cape.

-Kariega Game Reserve is blessed to incorporate both the Bushman’s and Kariega river valley eco-systems, which sports dense bushveld as well as rocky outcrops.
+Kariega Game Reserve incorporates both the Bushman’s and Kariega river valley eco-systems, which includes dense bushveld as well as rocky outcrops.
 This type of terrain is ideal for the notoriously mobile and elusive species, and we believe that they have always maintained some sort of population or presence in the area.
-Leopards have an enormous territory of up to 1000 squared kilometers for adult males, and 180 squared kilometers for adult females.
-Thus, frequent sightings in the Kowie and Fish River valleys (fairly close to Kariega) bodes well for research in the Lower Albany region, of which Kariega Game Reserve forms a part.

-To gauge the number of leopards frequenting the area, the Kariega Foundation has placed 10 cameras on the reserve in places where leopard activity is highest.
-The cameras are triggered by movement and we are all awaiting our first leopard shots with great anticipation.
-The cameras and the project in general are being monitored and managed under our Conservation Volunteer Program.
-All pictures are valuable for the purpose of assessing prey abundance, and it is also rewarding to obtain photographs of rarely spotted wildlife.
+To gauge the number of leopards frequenting the area, the Kariega Foundation has placed various cameras on the reserve in places where leopard activity is highest.
+The cameras are triggered by movement and we are waiting to capture the Cape leopard on camera.
+The cameras and the project in general are being monitored and managed by our Conservation Volunteer Programme.
+All pictures are valuable for the purpose of assessing prey abundance and it is also rewarding to obtain photographs of rarely spotted wildlife.

 How can you help the Cape Leopard?

-- Spend some time in our Student Volunteer Program and be part of the project first hand.
+- Spend some time in our Conservation Volunteer Programme and be part of the project first hand.